Guide for community workers and groups

 Road Closures, Licences, Insurance etc.

-In addition to our Guide for Residents, Streets Alive provides a Guide for Councils.
+In addition to our Guide for Residents, we provide a Guide for Councils.
 This includes advice on road closures, public liability insurance, licensing, noise and cleansing.
 The council traffic/highways team often play an important role in how they deal with interested residents.
 We encourage them to minimise the road closure procedure and to waive any fees.
-Ask Streets Alive to help you with this and see our Guide on Road Closures.
+Ask us to help you with this and see our Guide on Road Closures.

 In many cases street parties do not need insurance - see our Note on Insurance.